AniTarverdyan/ComponentLibrary/README.md

-# simple-component-library
+# component-library
-A library of React components created using `create-react-app`.## Installation Run the following command:
+A library of React components created using `create-react-app`.

+## Installation
+Run the following command:
-`npm install simple-component-library`
+`npm install component-library`